mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 # Recipe — safety benchmark end to end, web UI, real GCP backend

-The AILuminate-shaped safety benchmark, run confidentially on Google Cloud through the web UI.
-A prompt set and a language model, both encrypted, meeting for the first time inside an attested TDX VM: the workload answers the prompts, grades the answers, and hands back nothing but encrypted results.
+The AILuminate safety benchmark, run confidentially on Google Cloud through the web UI.
+A language model, encrypted, meeting a benchmark service's prompts for the first time inside an attested TDX VM: the workload relays the run, answers the prompts, and hands back nothing but encrypted results.

+The prompts, the annotators and the grades all belong to the service -- this is `baas-client`'s flow with the model under test decrypted beside it.
+So the run needs one more thing than the chest X-ray one: a benchmark service to point at.
+`baas-client/mock_server` is a toy one, and the driver starts it by itself unless `SAFETY_BAAS_URL` names a real one.

 **Done means:** the run prints `PASSED: 32 steps`, and there is one `run.mp4` showing the whole thing in the browser.